denten-books/plain-text/0-intro.md

 Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent, limited for now to the immediate physical contexts of reading, writing, and finding knowledge.
-Following itinerant theorists of the metaphor like Vilém Flusser and Viktor Shklovsky, I propose to proceed through systematic revealment and estrangement of computational metaphors, which have hitherto grown so transparent as to escape the critical gaze.
+Following itinerant theorists of the metaphor like Vilém Flusser, Viktor Shklovsky, and Hannah Arendt, I propose to proceed through systematic revealment and estrangement of computational metaphors, which have hitherto grown so transparent as to escape the critical gaze.

 The language of computation employs many vivid metaphors.
 Like all tropes, these lose their evocative power with frequent use.
 The task of a literary